dwarvesf/playground/Engineering/Mobile/Kotlin coroutine.md

 - Put our bread into the toaster
 - Frying the eggs
-- Bring everything on a disk
+- Bring everything on a dish

 While you put your bread into the toaster, you can start frying eggs while waiting.
 And you cannot finish breakfast until all 3 tasks are completed.